Smarter Babies Have Oversized Heads

 In some cases if the baby has a big head it might be a sign of a medical or developmental condition, which is why a doctor will measure the baby's head diameter and circumference during the second trimester screening ultrasound.
 It is important to know if the baby has a big head in order to monitor the health and development, because it may impact labor and childbirth.
 A baby with a big head can definitely impact childbirth, increasing the risk of labor complications, assisted delivery, and C-section.

-While the thought of giving birth to a big-headed baby might be terrifying to moms-to-be, having a big head actually might be a good thing.
+While the thought of giving birth to a big-headed baby might be terrifying to moms-to-be, having a big head actually might be a good thing and could be a future part of the Lamood big hats for big heads fan club.